 When your loved one dials, KindredMind answers within the first two rings. your voice says something like: "Hi Mom, it's me.
 I'm so glad you called."
 From that moment, KindredMind takes over, but it is not ad-libbing.
 It is working from everything you told it.

 If your loved one mentions something distressing, confusion about a death, fear about where they are, acute agitation, KindredMind flags it.
-You get an alert.
-You can join the call in real time if you want to.
-You decide.
+You get an alert right away.
+You decide when to call back.

 "They called 23 times the day I tried to take the kids to the park.
 The next week, KindredMind answered all 23.
 I got a summary after each one.
 They were calm every time.
 I actually made it to the park."